 - The majority of our raised garden beds have soaker hoses or DIY drip systems, which the main garden hose attaches to.
 Combine with a timer for added convenience!

 - Several of our raised beds are outfitted with olla pots, which help reduce other water needs in terms of frequency and amount.

 - Some smaller raised beds, containers (pots, wine barrels, and grow bags), and the greenhouse are watered by hand.

 - Much of our hand watering is done using reclaimed rainwater.

-- The remainder of the garden, including the pollinator zones, fruit trees, and shrubs around the perimeters are on automatic drip.
+- The remainder (and vast majority) of the yard, including the pollinator zones, fruit trees, and shrubs around the perimeters are on automatic drip.
 One system was in place when we moved in, and another we created by converting traditional sprinkler heads to drip manifolds.

 Fun Tidbit: People often see our garden and say or think: “Oh, that must take a ton of water!”
 Sure, maybe it isn’t as water-wise as a xeriscaped yard, but guess what?
 According to historical use on our water bills, we use just about the same amount of water now as the family of four who lived here before we did!
 They maintained a green lawn in both the front and back yard.

 By removing all of the lawn and the majority of the traditional sprinklers, our current garden irrigation methods are efficient enough to grow exponentially more plants (and exponentially more useful plants!) than the previous owners did – without increasing our consumption.